matkosoric/Data-Visualizations/Splunk/US-Census/README.md

 These Splunk visualizations were created while I was going through Coursera's "Big Data Integration and Processing" course.

+First figure represents a number of births for each state in 2013., 2014. and 2015.
+Second figure ilustrates a number of counties for each state in descending order.
+The state itself is included in the count since I forgot to set level as a filtering condition.
+Texas has the most counties (254), and District of Columbia the fewest(1).

 ### The original Dataset